-The Mirador de Ézaro was included in Stage 12 of the Vuelta a España 2012.
 A percentage that never before in the bike race had to be overcome.
-Circus or sport, asked experts themselves.
-“If that’s what people want to see, then we must understand that we are always a little artists,” concluded Robert Gesink of Rabobank Cycling Team.
+Circus or sport, ask experts themselves.
+“If people want to see, then we must understand that we are always a little artist,” concludes Robert Gesink of Rabobank Cycling Team.

-Even one of the most experienced sports directors, Adri van Houwelingen (Rabobank), has never experienced that before.
-“But, I think, this climb fits in the modern cycling,” he said.
+Even the most experienced sports director Adri van Houwelingen, has never experienced before.
+“But in the modern cycling I find this climb does belong.”